Process Monitor is a Windows Sysinternals tool that monitors and displays in real-time all file system activity.

 The Process Monitor monitors and records all actions attempted against the Microsoft Windows registry.
 It can be used to detect failed attempts to read and write registry keys.

-It also allows filtering on specific ones , processes, process IDs, and values.
+It also allows filtering on specific keys, processes, process IDs and values.
 In addition, it shows how applications use files and DLLs, detects some critical errors in system files, and more.

-Process Monitor combines two older tools, FileMon and RegMon and in systems administration, computer forensics and application debugging.
+Process Monitor combines two older tools, FileMon and RegMon, and is used in systems administration, computer forensics, and application debugging.

 It allows you to log every single incident that happens on your Windows PC.
 With Process Monitor, you can see which registry keys are being updated by any application.
 Even if a service or application spawns a new process, changes the file system in some way, or connects to a network.